mioariaty/mioariaty/README.md

 ### Hi there 👋
-- 🔧 Skills: HTML / CSS / JS / TS / React / GraphQL / Next.js / Jest / Cypress / Git / Shopify.
+- 🔧 Skills: HTML / CSS / JS / TS / React / GraphQL / Next.js / NodeJS / Jest / Cypress / Git / Shopify.
 - 🌱 I’m currently a FE web developer.
-My career goal is to become a professional Frontend Engineer, aiming to provide the best UI/UX solutions for clients, along with adhering to clean coding practices and ensuring high-quality and performant results.
+My career goal is to become a professional Frontend Engineer, aiming to provide the best UI/UX solutions for clients, adhere to clean coding practices, and ensure high-quality and performant results.
 - 🫶 Hobbies:
   - Reading books. (especially in the genres of horror, mystery, and psychology.)
   - Writing.
   - Coding.
-  - Learning things that pique my curiosity, such as: UI/UX, content writer, v.v.
+  - Learning things like UI/UX, content writing, v.v pique my curiosity.
   - Hanging out with family and friends.
 - 📫 How to reach me: mioriaty@gmail.com.